 When evaluating structure, I focus on how well a story matches the audience’s expectations.
 Casual readers intuitively understand dozens of advanced structures.
 Heavy readers know many more.
 If that sounds unlikely, I suggest an experiment.
 Pick up a book you haven’t read.
 Read the first three pages, and pay attention to how that opening shapes your expectations.
 When a protagonist talks about stealing something in the first chapter?
 You know it’s a heist.
 When there’s an unexplained attempt on their life?
 Thriller.
 When someone finds a dead body, and the protagonist wonders why?
 Mystery.
 We all evaluate structure, unconsciously, every time we read.

 Once a reader intuits the structure of a novel, they develop expectations about how it will play out.
 A heist that wanders away from the theft for twelve chapters leaves a lot of readers frustrated.
 So does a hero’s journey that leaves out the Dark Night of the Soul, or a thriller in which attempts on the protagonist’s life stop without resolution.
 At its heart, evaluating structure means uncovering these reader expectations, and then making sure a book fulfills them in an exciting and novel way.

-Next we’ll talk about Evaluating Genre.
-Or you can return to our developmental editing resources.
+Next we’ll talk about evaluating pacing.
+You can also return to our developmental editing resources.